-So an India is a wonderful democratic country under the rule of the law and constitution that even an alleged beggar can go up to the Supreme Court and get his death sentence in the Soumya murder commuted to just seven years in prison without anyone, not the courts or the police or the government making any noise or effort to find who is behind him, supporting and funding him, because he is entitled to the "best" legal defense.
+So, India is a wonderful democratic country under the rule of the law and constitution that even an alleged beggar can go up to the Supreme Court and get his death sentence for murder case commuted to just seven years in prison without anyone, not the courts or the police or the government making any effort to find who is behind him, supporting and funding him, because he is entitled to the "best" legal defense.
 Poor Soumya, raped and killed by him loses again because she was poor.
 Why is it that high-profile criminals always get let off?
 Why was apparently everyone complicit in letting him off?

 ആയിരവും ആളൂരും കയ്യിൽ ഉണ്ടെങ്കിൽ ആരെ വേണമെങ്കിലും കൊല്ലാം

 Hasn't the system come to a stage where you have a team of good lawyers and enough money you can get away with anything?
 The current processes of law definitely favor the rich and mighty, which is why Sanjay Dutt gets unlimited offers on bail, Salman Khan does not have to go to jail at all, and all our politicians are roaming around free despite having numerous cases against them.
 When Dutt was charged and refused to appear at the station, the police had to ask the court's permission to go and arrest him.
 If it were a common person, they would have kicked down his door.
 Doesn't this system have to change?
 Doesn't it have to be replaced with one where everyone really gets justice?
 Why are so many criminals like Govindachamy let off so easily?
 Shouldn't the aim of courts be to punish criminals and not letting them off?

 When commoners get prosecuted, justice is swift, as per book.
 When it comes to influential people, no evidence, process gets changed...